Suggestions to Improve Office Efficiency

 Written by: Parcel Pending

-How to improve efficiency in business seems to be an age-old question with many possible answers.
-Varied office cultures and business models mean there won’t be a one-size-fits-all type of answer.
-However, generally, you want your office to practice streamlined operations and employ self-directed and skilled workers.
+How to improve office efficiency in business seems to be an age-old question with many possible answers.
+Varied company cultures and business models mean there isn’t a one-size-fits-all answer to increasing productivity.
+However, as a business owner, you generally want to enhance your office efficiency and employ self-directed, skilled, and happy employees.

-Don’t forget that your workers are people that deliver their best work in relaxed environments.
-The office doesn’t have to be the happiest place in the world, but at the very least, it should be pleasant enough to inspire productivity.
-Creating a welcoming workspace is a simple first step to boosting workplace efficiency.
+Don’t forget that your team members are people who perform their best work in a relaxed workplace.
+The office doesn’t have to be the happiest place in the world to work, but at the very least, it should be pleasant enough to inspire workplace productivity.
+Creating a welcoming office space is a simple first step to boosting workplace efficiency.
 Here are a few ideas for enhancing your office design, uplifting spirits, and improving work efficiency and productivity:

-- Beautify common areas—Make walking into work exciting by sprucing up the interior design of the lobby and break rooms.
-Plants, artwork, or updated furniture can do the trick.
+- Beautify common areas — Make walking into the office exciting by sprucing up the interior design of the lobby and break rooms.
+Plants, artwork, or updated furniture can beautify your office decor.

-- Let them bring pets to work—Interacting with animals has been shown to decrease stress levels and improve employee morale.
-Allowing pets at work creates a comfortable office environment and often have happier and more productive employees.
+- Let employees bring pets to work — Interacting with animals has been shown to decrease stress levels and improve employee morale.
+Allowing pets at work creates a comfortable office environment and often results in more productive and happier employees.

-- Foster friendships— developing bonds between colleagues promotes teamwork and improves communication.
-This can be achieved by hosting office socials or starting out meetings with short icebreakers.
+- Foster friendships — Developing bonds between colleagues promotes teamwork and improves communication.
+You can achieve this by hosting office socials or starting out meetings with short icebreakers.

 2. Modernize Your Mailroom

-Generally, when looking for ways to improve office efficiency, the mailroom is overlooked.
+Generally, when organizations look for ways to improve office efficiency, they often overlook the mailroom.
 However, the increased popularity of online purchases by employees while at work has created new problems, including overflowing office mailrooms, that companies need to address.

-Frequent online shoppers have realized that shipping packages to their homes is no longer as convenient as it once was; if no one is home to receive the package, it can be rerouted to the post office for pick up, or it can be stolen if left out on their doorstep.
-This is why many people are choosing to ship their online purchases to their office where they can easily pick it up during the day, and avoid potential delays or theft.
+Frequent online shoppers have realized that shipping packages to their homes is no longer as convenient as it once was.
+If no one is home to receive a package, it may be rerouted to the post office for pick up, or it may be stolen if left out on the doorstep.
+Therefore, many employees choose to ship their online purchases to their offices where they can easily pick them up during work hours, avoiding potential delays or theft.

-Traditional mailrooms are not equipped to handle this large volume of deliveries which is why modernizing your mailroom is a must.
-Integrating self-service electronic parcel lockers takes the burden off of property managers, mailroom staff and employees.
-Employees are notified via text, email, or app when their package is securely stored in a locker.
-They can retrieve it at their earliest convenience by entering their unique access code.
+Traditional mailrooms are not equipped to handle this large volume of deliveries, which is why modernizing your mailroom is a must.
+Integrating self-service electronic parcel lockers takes the burden off property managers, mailroom staff, and employees.
+Workers are notified via text, email, or app when their packages are securely stored in their lockers.
+They can retrieve them at their earliest convenience by entering their unique access codes.

 - Improving office space utilization